dmitrychurkin/Menu.lk---Tharindu---app/README.md

 This is the Ionic shopping app, created by the request of my friend Tharindu de Soysa from Sri Lanka.

 ## Important!
 **App primarily been developed for Android**
 Due to lack of time I decided to build app on top of Firebase backend.

 **ionic-angular npm module has 2 following bugs.
-In order to fix them please amend as this files** Module "PLATFORM" -> File "platform.js" line 607 -> Body of function onTransitionEnd must to be wrapped in try-catch block to avoid exeption, see exaple below:
+In order to fix them, please amend this files**
+Module "PLATFORM" -> File "platform.js"
+line 607 -> Body of function onTransitionEnd must to be wrapped in try-catch block to avoid exeption, see exaple below:
 ```javascript